Costa Rica stun Italy, France crush Switzerland

 “The court is only ordering us to follow our own procedures which we have always planned to do.”

-There was no upset in the second match, with France beating Switzerland 5-2 in Salvador in an entertaining, end-to-end game full of chances that made great viewing for the neutral.
+There was no upset in the second match, with France beating Switzerland 5-2 in Salvador in an entertaining, end-to-end game full of chances that was great viewing for the neutral.

-For Switzerland coach Ottmar Hitzfeld it was an altogether more painful experience as he watched his defence torn apart by wave after wave of attacks from France’s forward line.
+For Switzerland coach Ottmar Hitzfeld it was an altogether more painful experience as he watched his defense torn apart by wave after wave of attacks from France’s forward line.

 The emphatic win continued France’s World Cup rehabilitation as they seek to bury the ghosts of four years ago, when a player revolt left their reputation stained.

-Earlier, France striker Karim Benzema had become joint top scorer with his third goal of the tournament, stabbing home neatly from substitute Paul Pogba’s sublime pass.
+Karim Benzema became joint top scorer with his third goal of the tournament, stabbing home neatly from substitute Paul Pogba sublime pass after his earlier spot-kick was saved.

+The result left France top of Group E with six points, ahead of Switzerland on three.
+The group remains wide open, however, with Ecuador and Honduras meeting in the evening game and all four teams in action again on Wednesday.

 On Saturday, Argentina meet Iran in Belo Horizonte and Nigeria take on Bosnia in Cuiaba in Group F. Germany face Ghana in Group G in Fortaleza.

-Argentina coach Alejandro Sabella has confirmed he will start with the more attacking 4-3-3 formation favoured by Lionel Messi and, even at a tournament as unpredictable as this, a win for Iran is almost unthinkable.
+Argentina coach Alejandro Sabella has confirmed he will start with the more attacking 4-3-3 formation favored by Lionel Messi, and, even at a tournament as unpredictable as this, a win for Iran is almost unthinkable.

 “I would bet all my stakes on Iran because this is my personality,” he said on the eve of the match.